lostmygithubaccount/python-analytics-accelerator/readme.md

 This project uses:

-1. **query UI**: Ibis (Python dataframe code and/or SQL)
+1. **User interface**: Ibis (Python dataframe code and/or SQL)
-2. **query engine**: DuckDB and ClickHouse (local and remote)
+2. **Execution engine**: DuckDB and ClickHouse (local and remote)
-3. **storage**: Delta Lake tables (local and/or cloud storage)
+3. **Data storage**: Delta Lake tables (local and/or cloud storage)

-You can swap out your query engine(s) or storage format(s) as needed, mixing and matching as needed in a **data mesh** fashion.
-You can also use composable query UIs in other languages like `dplyr` in R, though this project is Python-focused.
+You can swap out your execution engine(s) or data storage format(s) as needed, mixing and matching as in a **data mesh** fashion.

 > [!CAUTION]
-> This accelerator is not necessarily production-ready, but could be a good starting point.
+> This accelerator is not necessarily production-ready, but might be a good starting point.
 For now, it is primarily intended as an educational resource.

 ## setup